 Japchae is yet another dish that is often present during festive days in Korea.
 Japchae is a compound word of the Korean words “jap” meaning mix, and “chae,” from “chaeso” which means vegetable.
 Japchae is generally made by mixing various vegetables together with meat and glass noodles.

 Japchae may seem like a relatively easy dish to cook, but it requires a lot of work.
-Each of the vegetable ingredients must be sliced into small pieces and lightly fried separately before being stir-fried together one last time.
-It is a long process but you’ll know it’s worth it when you can enjoy the harmony of flavors each ingredient brings.
+Each of the vegetable ingredients must be sliced into small pieces and either boiled or stir-fried separately before being stir-fried together one last time.
+It is a long process but the harmony of flavors is worth it.

-1. Cook glass noodles in a boiling water for 8 minutes.
+1. Cook glass noodles in a boiling water for approximately 8 minutes.

-2. Rinse the boiled glass noodles in cold water with your hands and drain the water after.
+2. Rinse the boiled glass noodles in cold water.

 3. Cut and fry the meat and vegetable ingredients separately.